 Essentially, there’s pretty weak evidence in this study that bigger-brained dogs are “smarter,” despite the claims being made in some popular media about the study.
 The researchers did also look at several other alternative explanations, like breed group, head shape, and training history.
 They still found the effects above.

-, Dr. Coren was not aiming to compare brain size to intelligence.
+In Stanley Coren’s The Intelligence of Dogs, Dr. Coren was not aiming to compare brain size to intelligence.
 As mentioned above, he examined how long it took for a dog to learn a new task and how accurately the dog responded after learning.
-The Intelligence of Dogs

 All of the top five dog breeds in Dr. Coren’s study are medium to large (border collie, poodle, German shepherd, golden retreiver, and doberman). #6 is a shetland sheepdog and #8 is a papillon, but otherwise, all 10 of Dr. Coren’s smartest dog breeds are large.